Flueggea neowawraea: Habitat

+Threats

 Although it had declined along with other dry and mesic forest plants, many large trees could still be found until the 1970s.
-At that point, the arrival of the black twig borer, (Xylosandrus compactus) caused a catastrophic collapse of the species.
-Today, populations only exist in the northwestern part of Kauaʻi, the Waiʻanae Range on Oʻahu, the southwestern slopes of Haleakalā on Maui, and the Big Island's Kona coast.
-Nearly all living individuals exist as basal shoots from older trees where the main trunk has died, or are outplanted saplings.
+At that point, the arrival of the black twig borer (Xylosandrus compactus) caused a catastrophic collapse of the species.
+By the 1990s, the Mēhamehame was assessed as Critically Endangered by the IUCN Red List of Threatened Species and hasnʻt shown any improvement since then.
+It is believed to be less than 250 individuals are left with no young trees in sight.
+The remaining trees that are left are mostly found dead or almost dead, with a couple of limbs remaining on the tree or from existing as basal shoots from older trees.
+Most of the tree decline can be accounted for by black twig borer, but other threats like alien plants and ungulates have also contributed to the decline.
+Due to the decline of this specie, it is highly vulnerable and has a low reproductive success for reasons unknown.
 Because of the extreme durability of the wood and its easily recognized fluted pattern, many dead trunks can still be found.